shivajivarma/devops/creating-service-for-jar.md

-# Create a ubuntu service.
+# Create a ubuntu service for jar execution.
 a.
 Create my-application.service file in `/etc/systemd` folder

 ```sh